AD-DAE: Alzheimer's Disease Progression Modeling with Unpaired Longitudinal MRI using Diffusion Auto-Encoders: Results and Discussion

 \subsubsection{Region-wise Progression Analysis in 3D Volumes}

-The Table~\ref{tab:vol_analysis} reports region-based MAE between the relative volumetric changes of generated and ground-truth follow-up 3D volumes with respect to baseline, computed as $(V_{\hat{X}_{f}}^{r} - V_{X_b}^{r})/(V_{X_b}^{r})$ for generated follow-ups and $(V_{X_f}^{r} - V_{X_b}^{r})/(V_{X_b}^{r})$ for ground truth, where $r$ denotes the region of interest.
-AD-DAE achieves relatively lower MAE across all three regions, Hippocampus ($0.0282$), Amygdala ($0.0182$), and Lateral Ventricle ($0.0405$), with smaller standard deviations, indicating consistent modeling of progression-related volumetric changes.
+The Table~\ref{tab:vol_analysis} reports region-based relative volumetric MAE between $V^{r}_{rel\_pred}$ and $V^{r}_{rel\_gt}$ using metrics as in Subsection \ref{subsec:Evaluation Metrics}.
+From the table, AD-DAE achieves relatively lower MAE across all three regions, indicating consistent modeling of progression-related volumetric changes.
 The errors are generally higher in the lateral ventricles than in the hippocampus and amygdala, reflecting the greater degree of ventricular change during progression.
 Among baselines, SITGAN exhibits lower errors, followed by DE-CVAE and BrLP.
-The higher errors in DE-CVAE relative to SITGAN stem from its supervised formulation, where progression is modeled without explicit control of anatomical change; as shown in Figure~\ref{fig:x_b_error}(g), DE-CVAE produces more ventricular enlargement than the ground truth.
-BrLP shows comparatively higher error, as although progression-related anatomical changes are captured in the latent space, translation to the image space does not faithfully reproduce precise image details.
-Overall, AD-DAE is able to better \textit{\textbf{capture}} the \textit{\textbf{progression}}-related changes at the \textit{\textbf{volumetric}} level (3D), maintaining \textit{\textbf{inter-slice consistency}}, although the generations of the model are at the slice level (2D).
+The higher errors in DE-CVAE relative to SITGAN is due to more ventricular enlargement than the ground truth, as shown in Figure~\ref{fig:x_b_x_f_error_comb}(B)(g).
+BrLP shows comparatively higher error since the progression-related anatomical changes are captured in the latent space, translation to the image space does not reproduce precise image details.
+Overall, AD-DAE is able to better \textit{\textbf{capture}} the \textit{\textbf{progression}}-related changes at the \textit{\textbf{volumetric}} level (3D).